Eutychius of Constantinople: Arrest and exile

 Eutychius was first removed to a monastery called Choracudis, and the next day to the monastery of St. Osias near Chalcedon.
 Eight days later Justinian called an assembly of princes and prelates, to which he summoned Eutychius.
 The charges against him were trivial: that he used ointments, ate "delicate meats", and prayed for long periods.
 After being summoned three times, Eutychius replied that he would only come if he were to be judged canonically, in his own dignity, and in command of his clergy.
-Condemned by default, he was sent to an island in the Propontis named Principus ("Prince's Island"), and later to his old monastery at Amasea, where he spent 12 years and 5 months.
+Condemned by default, he was sent to an island in the Propontis named Principus ("Princes' Islands"), and later to his old monastery at Amasea, where he spent 12 years and 5 months.